ZenitechSoftware/lambda-node/README.md

 It takes around 4 seconds for cold AWS Lambda Function to start in case of `lambda-node-runtime` is used (compared to 20 milliseconds in case of plain AWS Lambda Runtime).
 According to [this article](https://read.acloud.guru/how-long-does-aws-lambda-keep-your-idle-functions-around-before-a-cold-start-bf715d3b810) AWS keeps the idle Lambda Function warm for up to 1 hour.

+The reasons why the first run with `lambda-node-runtime` takes significantly longer are:
+- the effort to uncompress larger Lambda Function Package
+- the effort to start a new process (i.e.: allocate memory, resource descriptors)

 Let's hide the first run to compare subsequent runs.

 ![With vs Without lambda-node-runtime](docs/with-vs-without-lambda-node-runtime-2-10.png)